Why It Works

 Frozen pearl onions can be used in place of fresh; to use frozen onions, cook direct from frozen, skipping Step 2.

 The chicken stock should have enough gelatin in it that it sets like jello when chilled.
 If it is thinner than that, you will need to add gelatin.
-Pour the stock into a large bowl and sprinkle with 2 packets of unflavored gelatin.
+Pour the stock into a large bowl and sprinkle with two packets of unflavored gelatin.
 Let the gelatin fully hydrate.
 The stock will have a grainy appearance but will smooth out once added to the recipe.

 Make-Ahead and Storage